auth0/docs/articles/integrations/marketing/alterian/index.md

 ---
 title: Alterian Integration
-description: Learn how to integrate Auth0 with Alterian.
+description: Learn how to import your Auth0 user data into Alterian.
 toc: true
 ---